 A white-collar crimes lawyer in Los Angeles can help you learn more about these charges and other charges tied to fraud and forgery.

 As you can see, a conviction for embezzlement can have serious consequences.
-You can get help addressing an embezzlement accusation by contacting a criminal defense lawyer in Los Angeles right now.
+You can get help addressing an embezzlement accusation by contacting a criminal defense lawyer in Los Angeles.
 A legal professional can go over your case, assess your unique needs, and work to build a defense by showing that:

-You Didn’t Intent to Commit a Criminal Act
+You Didn’t Intend to Commit a Criminal Act

 Sometimes, accidental acts resemble embezzlement in California.
-However, you must intend to keep the rightful owner of a piece of property from benefiting from its use to be convicted of embezzlement.
-If you had no criminal intentions, you could avoid a PC 503 conviction.
+However, to be convicted of embezzlement, you must intend to keep the rightful owner of a piece of property from benefiting from its use.
+You could avoid a PC 503 conviction if you had no criminal intentions.

 Sometimes, the ownership of property may become confused.
 If you thought you had a right to take something and openly took an item, you could avoid PC 503 charges.
-However, attempting to conceal the fact that you took a piece of property can make it difficult to use this defense.
+However, concealing that you took a piece of property can make it difficult to use this defense.

 Get Legal Help Handling Embezzlement Charges

 The court system in California can harshly penalize California Penal Code Section 503: Embezzlement violations.
-Get help constructing a defense to embezzlement charges by reaching out to a Los Angeles criminal defense lawyer.
-You can contact the Simmrin Law Group today to get a FREE initial case evaluation.
+Get help constructing a defense to embezzlement charges by contacting a Los Angeles criminal defense lawyer.
+You can contact the Simmrin Law Group today to get a free initial case evaluation.